Chemistry 201 Lab:

 3. Solving multi-variable problems using empirical data.
 For example, determining the rate law and rate law constant for a reaction using data generated in the laboratory.

-4. Preparing a buffer at an assigned pH
+4. Preparing a buffer at an assigned pH2.
+METHODS OF EVALUATION:

 A student's grade will be based upon multiple measures of performance as determined by the instructor and will reflect the level of the objectives set forth above.
 A final grade of "C" or better should indicate the student has the ability to successfully apply the principles and techniques taught in this course in subsequent courses and can, therefore, perform satisfactorily without instructor assistance.
 The assessments will also measure critical thinking skills.
 These methods may include, but are not limited to the following: